Jonathan-Riso/32bit_CPU/README.md

 ## Description

-A simple CPU written in VHDL that contains an ALU, data_cache, next_address, program calculator, sign extend, and registers.
+A simple CPU written in VHDL that contains an ALU, data cache, next address register, program calculator, sign extend, and registers.
 You can view the individual components in the `CPU` tab and the integration of all components in `CPU.vhd`

 ## Known Issues